apache/trafficcontrol/docs/source/api/deliveryservices_id_capacity.rst

 Response Structure
 ------------------
-:availablePercent:   The percent of servers assigned to this :term:`Delivery Service` that is available - the allowed traffic level in terms of data per time period for all :term:`cache server`\ s that remains unused
+:availablePercent:   The percent of servers assigned to this :term:`Delivery Service` that is available - the allowed traffic level in terms of data per time period for all :term:`cache servers` that remains unused
-:unavailablePercent: The percent of servers assigned to this :term:`Delivery Service` that is unavailable - the allowed traffic level in terms of data per time period for all :term:`cache server`\ s that can't be used because the servers are deemed unhealthy
+:unavailablePercent: The percent of servers assigned to this :term:`Delivery Service` that is unavailable - the allowed traffic level in terms of data per time period for all :term:`cache servers` that can't be used because the servers are deemed unhealthy
 :utilizedPercent:    The percent of servers assigned to this :term:`Delivery Service` that is currently in use - the allowed traffic level in terms of data per time period that is currently devoted to servicing requests
 :maintenancePercent: The percent of servers assigned to this :term:`Delivery Service` that is unavailable due to server maintenance - the allowed traffic level in terms of data per time period that is unavailable because servers have intentionally been marked offline by administrators